Forest bathing or shinrin-yoku: a field report - NIKIN EU

 Forest bathing or Shinrin-Yoku: an experience report

-Walking through the forest, off the beaten path, being in silence, touching moss and branches and breathing consciously: that is forest bathing.
-The mindful "bathing" in the forest comes from Japan, but you can also experience it in Switzerland.
+Walking through the forest, off the beaten track, in silence, touching moss and branches and breathing consciously: that is forest bathing.
+Mindful "bathing" in the forest originated in Japan, but you can also experience it in Switzerland.
 We have tried it out.

 "Do we need swimming gear?"
-Fabian from NIKIN's TIKTok department accompanies me to the forest bathing and asks me this in advance.
-In fact, the word "bathing" is somewhat misleading.
-So let me tell you right at the start: you can go forest bathing in full clothing and without a life jacket.
-The practice is about walking through the forest with mindfulness and, as tour guide Roland explains to me at the end of the experience, "about coming down".
-Aha, all clear.
+Fabian from the TIKTok department at NIKIN accompanies me to forest bathing and asks me this in advance.
+In fact, the "bathing" in the word is somewhat misleading.
+So let me tell you right from the start: you can go forest bathing in full gear and without a life jacket.
+It's all about walking through the forest with mindfulness and, as tour guide Roland explains to me at the end of the experience, "coming down".
+Aha, all right.
 But let's start at the beginning.

 Roland and Peter

 Forest bathing comes from Japan and is called Shinrin-Yoku there.
-If you want to know more about the history and the different providers, I recommend this article.
-For our first forest bathing experience, we chose a tour from the forest office .
-Roland (picture above, left) and Peter (picture above, right) offer forest bathing and forest mindfulness tours on their website in addition to forest office spaces.
-For the two of them, this is a matter of the heart, as Peter explains to me right at the beginning with a smile, because: "What you value, you protect.
+If you would like to find out more about the history and the various providers, I recommend this article.
+For our first forest bathing experience, we opted for a tour from Waldbüro .
+Roland (pictured above, left) and Peter (pictured above, right) offer forest bathing and forest awareness tours on their website as well as forest office places.
+For both of them, this is a matter close to their hearts, as Peter explains to me with a smile right at the beginning, because: "What you value, you protect.
 That's why we want to get people back into the forest."
 The forest for our experience is near Muhen AG.
-But the two professional forest ambassadors (as it says on their official business card) have other locations as well.
+However, the two professional forest ambassadors (as stated on their official business card) also have other locations.

-The exact start for the mindfulness tour is a forest house.
-From there, it's a relaxed walk next into the forest on a wide, well-worn path.
+The exact starting point for the mindfulness tour is a forest house.
+From there, the route continues relaxed into the forest on a wide, well-worn path.
 Then Peter suddenly turns off into knee-high undergrowth.
-I'm a bit taken by surprise and look a bit sceptical, but Roland says: "Just check for ticks later."
+I'm a bit taken by surprise and look a bit skeptical, but Roland says: "Just check for ticks later."
 Noted.
-Indeed, the undergrowth thins out considerably just a few metres into the "wild" forest and now I walk softly on old foliage and small green plants.
-Our tour guides encourage us to walk mindfully, i.e. to be aware of every step we take.
-Moss and leaves should be touched or smelled.
-This reminds me of my childhood, when I was always curious and could occupy myself with the smallest things for hours.
+In fact, the undergrowth thins out considerably just a few meters into the "wild" forest and now I'm walking softly on old leaves and small green plants.
+Our tour guides encourage us to walk mindfully, i.e. to be aware of every step.
+Moss and leaves should be touched or even smelled.
+It reminds me of my childhood, when I was always curious and could spend hours looking at the smallest things.
 Then Roland hands me a piece of bark and says enthusiastically: "You can also taste wood, so you can perceive the forest in a completely different way."
 Fabian is even more enthusiastic about this suggestion than Roland.
 His comment: "Do it for TikTok!"

 @nikinclothing